Lead Mechanical Design Engineer

 • Meetings with various companies for both consulting and production.

-• The space to make mistakes and learn from them.
+• Having the space to make mistakes and learning from them.

 • A year full of unforgettable memories and new friends.